 - Place the cabbage pieces in a bowl and pour the water in the bowl.
-Keep it for thirty minutes so that the cabbage pieces get soaked.
+Keep it for several minutes so that the cabbage pieces get soaked.
 You can also use a mixer to grind the leaves and obtain a solution.

-- Now test whether the chemical is a base or an acid.
-Pour a half of your cabbage into each jar.
-You may have to swirl your mixture a bit.
-If the mixture turns pink, the chemical is an acid and if it turns blue, the chemical is a base.
+- Now to determine whether the substance is a base or an acid pour the cabbage juice in each jar.
+Here, if the mixture turns pink or red the chemical is an acid and if it turns blue or green the chemical is usually a base.